-Material U.S. federal income tax consequences to non-U.S. holders
+Material U.S. Federal Income Tax Consequences to Non-U.S. Holders

-You are a "non-U.S. holder" for purposes of this discussion if you are a beneficial owner of a note that is an individual, corporation, estate or trusts that is not a U.S. holder.
+You are a "non-U.S. holder" for purposes of this discussion if you are a beneficial owner of a note that is an individual, corporation, estate or trust and that is not a U.S. holder.

-Interest on the notes
+Interest on the Notes